ytarazona/scikit-eo/paper/paper.md

 # Audience

-**scikit-eo** is intended for students, professionals, researchers, and organizations involved in satellite images processing and analysis. **scikit-eo** can be used for university teaching, lectures, research and so on.
+**scikit-eo** is intended for students, professionals, researchers, and organizations involved in satellite image processing and analysis. **scikit-eo** can be used for university teaching, lectures, research and so on.

 # Funtionalities

 ## Main tools

-**Scikit-eo** comes with several algorithms to process satelitte images in order to study different environmental issues.
+**Scikit-eo** comes with several algorithms to process satellite images in order to study different environmental issues.
 Atmospheric correction, machine learning and deep learning, estimating area and uncertainty, linear trend, combining optical and radar images, among others, are some main functions listed below:

 | Name of functions  | Description|
 | -------------------| --------------------------------------------------------------------------|